KNN-DBSCAN: a DBSCAN in high dimensions

 \subsection{Scaling Results}

-First, to give an impression of the time required to construct the \knn{} with GOFMM, we report representative numbers in~\tabref{table:knngraph_time}.
+First, to give an impression of the time required to construct the \knn{} with GOFMM, we report representative numbers in~\Cref{table:knngraph_time}.
 In all cases we try to compute the neighbors up to 99\% accuracy (estimated by sampling an $\bigO(1)$ subset from $\MA{I}$ and comparing the GOFMM solution with exhaustive search).
 While GOFMM has several parameters, which we did not try to optimize.
-(Nearest neighbor searches are typically compute bound and significantly benefit from GPU acceleration; however, GOFMM does not uses GPUs for nearest neighbor searches.)
-The key take-away from \tabref{table:knngraph_time} is that compared to the time spent in \dbsc{}, constructing \knn{} is the dominant cost.
+The key take-away from \Cref{table:knngraph_time} is that compared to the time spent in \dbsc{}, constructing \knn{} is the dominant cost.
 However, in a practical setting we need to do several \dbsc{} runs for hyperparameter search ($\epsilon$ and $M$ in \dbsc{}); so the \knn{} is amortized for any $M$ less than the nearest neighbor number considered in constructing \knn{}.
 In our \dbsc{} runs, we only report the timing for the parameters that yield the best clustering quality.

 We discuss the weak and strong scaling results for our parallel $k$NN-DBSCAN algorithm.
 We report the average number of edges in the graph cut across all MPI ranks, denoted as $|E_{\text{cut}}|$.
 The total time for each test is broken down into the following components: \begin{itemize}